 Who benefits most:

-Nova Scotia often invites doctors with CRS scores far below federal averages, making it a strategic option for physicians.
+Nova Scotia Latest Draw invites doctors with CRS scores far below federal averages, making it a strategic option for physicians.

 High-priority occupations across these provinces include: